 Lapad is also a very lively neighborhood and a place that feels very local.
 In the old town, besides people working there, you won’t see too many locals.
 It gets just too crazy there to survive through the summer.
 But Lapad is something completely different.
 Here you can actually see locals going about their day.

 A few pebbly beaches aside, the coast here is mostly rocky.
 Lapad is a great area to stay in Dubrovnik for families with children.

-Elegant and stylish rooms, a lovely seafront location, and friendly staff make travelers choose hotel Kompas for their stay in Dubrovnik.
+Elegant and stylish rooms, a lovely seafront location, and friendly staff make travelers choose the hotel Kompas for their stay in Dubrovnik.
 Carved into a 30 m high cliff, Hotel Bellevue boasts spectacular sea views, direct beach access, and a lovely breakfast room overlooking the sea.

 Gruz is the name of a bay, a port of Dubrovnik, but also of the neighborhood that developed around this bay, and the port.
 Besides the port, here you will also find Dubrovnik's central bus station and open-air farmer's and fish market.